paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 // Add using statements for service library here
 #endif

-namespace CustomAsset.Services {
 [CreateAssetMenu(menuName = "Custom Assets/Services/Template/Service", fileName = "TemplateServiceFor")]
 public abstract class TemplateServiceFor : TemplateServiceAdapter {
   #if TemplateServiceFor
   protected override void Prepare() => base.Prepare();

   protected override void LogOnResponse(Emitter emitter) => base.LogOnResponse(emitter);

   // Implement all interface methods that call concrete service adapters need to implement protected override void TemplateServiceMethod(Emitter emitter, TemplateServiceMethodResult result) {
     // Access the external service here.
 Save and call emitter.Fire when service call completes
     // or set result.ErrorMessage if the service call fails to initialise }
   #endif
 }
-}
 ```

-Taking the last first, look at `DetectService()` at the end of the class. `InitializeOnLoadMethod` ensures that it is only run in the editor.
-It's only job is to see if a service package is available, and if it is create a c# compile-time symbol.

 Your Tasks are:

 1. Edit `ServiceAdapter`
    1. The first task is to replace `TemplateServiceFor` with a unique service specific symbol.
 For Adze it could be `AdzeServiceForChartBoost`.
    2. Tell `DetectService()` whether to add or remove the compiler symbol.
-If the external service is using the Unity packaga manager, use `HasPackage`.
+If the external service is using the Unity package manager, use `HasPackage`.
 Otherwise, hopefully, you can sense the presence base on the existence of a folder inside ***Assets***.
    3. Fill in the `Result` class with any common result data.
    4. Fill in what you can in support and general fields and methods.
 More will come to mind later when writing the concrete services.
    5. For each service method copy the three entities in `TemplateServiceMethod` and rename it to describe the service.